HealthcareCompilanceLab/HealthcareCompilanceLab/README.md

 | TLS/HTTPS enabled | Transmission Security | HIPAA Transmission Security | HTTPS certificate, TLS settings | High |
 | Backups encrypted | Contingency Planning | HIPAA backup/security practices | Backup policy or configuration | High |
 | Failed login detection | Detect / Respond | NIST CSF Detect / Respond | Login logs or alert records | Medium / High |

 ---

-## Phase 1 Completion

-During Phase 1, we completed the original project idea, proposal, research, prototype concept, and early implementation.
-The proposal identified the gap between regulatory requirements and real-world technical implementation in healthcare cybersecurity.

-We also reviewed how **HIPAA**, **PHIPA**, **ISO/IEC 27001**, and **NIST SP 800-53A** can support structured evaluation of healthcare security controls.

-Our initial Python prototype already evaluates selected controls including:

-- MFA
-- TLS/HTTPS
-- Audit logging
-- Encrypted backups
-- Password policy strength

-Phase 1 also included scenario testing.
-In Week 14, the prototype was tested by changing user responses across access control, encryption, audit logging, backup protection, and suspicious activity indicators to see how the system reacted under stronger and weaker compliance conditions.

----

-## Phase 2 Direction

-As we move into Phase 2, the goal is to improve the prototype into a more complete and evidence-based compliance checker.

-Planned improvements include:

-- Expanding the control bank with more detailed fields such as control ID, category, expected value, evidence, risk level, and remediation.
-- Mapping each technical check to healthcare security areas in a more structured way.
-- Improving the questionnaire so it can be used by both healthcare staff and technical users.
-- Adding explanations for common cyber risks such as weak passwords, missing MFA, failed logins, suspicious IP activity, missing logs, and unencrypted backups.
-- Strengthening the system diagram and documentation.
-- Updating GitHub on a weekly basis.

----

-## Project Status

-The project is currently in the refinement stage.
-Phase 1 is complete, and Phase 2 focuses on improving the prototype’s usability, documentation, mapping accuracy, and reporting quality.

-The next version of the system should be more organized, more evidence-based, and easier to understand from both a compliance and technical perspective.

----